BSE RUFC Junior Academy v Cambridge Eastern Counties Cup Away

-Bury, sponsored by Suffolk Coastal Cottages ,found their feet in the second half against a determined Cambridge.
+Bury, sponsored by Suffolk Cottage Holidays, found their feet in the second half against a determined Cambridge.

 Match Report by Christopher Walker

 Bury turned up with a 25 strong squad confident after their win five weeks earlier.
 Cambridge kicked off to start the game and played a penalty kicking to the corner.

 Cambridge put Bury under pressure but their defence stayed strong as captain Adam Walkers tackle pushed the Cambridge’s ten pack 15 meters back returning the play to the centre of the pitch.

 Bury worked their way up to Cambridge’s try line only to lose possession inches away from scoring.
 Cambridge fought back and got their first try 25 minutes in; 5-0 to Cambridge, Cambridge kept the pressure on and were rewarded with their 2nd try in the corner 10 -0.